siruguri/railsschool-catchup-ruby/v2/course_content/object_oriented.md

 # OO Programming in Ruby

+## Defining and Creating Classes

+In the code attached to this lesson, we look at how to define a class of our own, and create objects that belong to this class.
+Look at code snippet **#4**.

+## Core Classes

+Now here's something about Ruby that sets it apart from most other languages.
+It comes with a lot of built-in classes, which makes Ruby easier to understand when using various data types.

+Let's take a look at a couple of data types we've seen in the previous
+lesson: `Array`s and `Hash`es:

+    arr1 = [1,2,3]; hash1 = {1,2,3}
+    puts arr1.class; puts hash1.class
+    # Run this in irb to see the output.

-Ruby offers a number of "out-of-the-box" functions that help you investigate these concepts.
+What just happened there?
+Ruby offers a number of "out-of-the-box" functions that help you investigate OO concepts.

 * `.class`: To any object, append `.class` and you'll get its class name.